Relativistic implications of entropy and purity: Introduction

 Relativistic quantum information \cite{QuantumInfoRel} aims to combine crucial ingredients of relativity and quantum physics by taking into account space-time properties such as frame transformations as well as non-classical statistical effects.
 A popular subject is given by entanglement properties of quantum fields on curved space-time.
 Here, we show that even the more tractable case of quantum mechanics gives rise to non-trivial phenomena, based on novel methods that allow us to rewrite Schr\"odinger evolution as geodesic motion on an extended space-time manifold.
 The extension includes new dimensions parameterized by quantum fluctuations and correlations, and we show that it carries a non-Riemannian geometry controlled by entropy and purity.
 We identify a specific correlation parameter that is subject to the new geometry, and derive its relationship with second-order moments of the state.

 Physical implications of geodesic motion can be seen in tidal forces and in time dilation.
 A quantum object is extended due to quantum uncertainty and therefore, in a heuristic semiclassical picture, experiences the gravitational field averaged over an entire region even if it describes a point particle.
-Since its wave function or density matrix provide the weights for this average, its motion, effectively described by tidal forces, deviates from point-particle motion in ways determined by its state parameters.
+Since its wave function or density matrix provides the weights for this average, its motion, effectively described by tidal forces, deviates from point-particle motion in ways determined by its state parameters.
 In addition, its energy and effective mass depend on the state, and therefore the object is subject to state-dependent time dilation.
-Both effects are in principle measurable, for instance by free-falling atomic clocks or by tracking families of quantum objects prepared in different states.
+If suitable control over the quantum state of an atomic reference frame could be realized, then these effects could manifest as measurable frequency drifts in the next generation of high-precision atomic clocks.